Octokit

 This is where the encounter comes alive.
 A popup in Octokit is a sequence of slides — you build the encounter beat by beat.

-Slide 1 — Dialogue: The Villain Appears
+Slide 1 — Dialogue: The Villain Appears (instruction will show you the types of triggers on the left panel)

-Character: Shadow Demon (use your villain sprite)
+Character: Evil Captain Ghoul (use your villain sprite)

 Text: